isomerpages/gb-assist/pages/ahrms-v3.0-pkga-10users.md

 ---
-title: ABSS Premier Plus Version 23 - Package (Basic 3 Users)
+title: Accounting and Human Resource Management Version 3.0 - Package A (10 Users)
-permalink: /productivity-solutions-grant/am-sms/abssppv23-pkg-bsc-3users/
+permalink: /productivity-solutions-grant/am-hrms/ahrmv3.0-pkga-10users/
-third_nav_title: All Solutions
 ---

 #### Description

-ABSS premier is a full fledge and integrated accounting, sales, inventory and multiple-currency management solution.
-The bundled packages support cloud-based access and backup features.
+The solution is an integrated and cloud based Accounting and Human Resource Management System with modular system structure provides fast, reliable and comprehensive accounting, payroll and financial reporting and real-time analysis capabilities, enabling faster, more compliant financial close and run real-time financial accounting and reporting processes.

 #### Details of Solution